RobertDober/lab42_nested_hash/demo/030-fallback.md

 ## Fallbacks

+Fallbacks are a combination of the block that can be provided to `Hash#fetch` and the block in the `Hash.new` method.

+Fallbacks are triggered whenever a `get/fetch` call would trigger a `KeyError`.
+The handler is defined dynamically as it can be pushed to and popped off a fallback stack.
+Inside the handler the special method `again` can be called to reexecute the `get/fetch`.
+If no changes have been made to the `NHash` instance before `again` is invoked the fallback logic will detect the loop and raise a `KeyError` instead.

 ### Base Case

-In case a fallback is defined, it is triggerd whenever a `get/fetch` access would raise a `KeyError`.

-When defining a fallback this is done via a callback block.
+When defining a fallback this is done via a callback block or lambda param.

 Here is a trivial example